lamassuiot/lamassu-compose/README.md

     }
     ```
 8. Configure Open Distro for Elasticsearch
+    1. In order to manage and initialize elastic's security module.
+This script requires that the admin's cert distinguished name matches the one specified in the `elasticsearch.yml` file

+    ```
+    ADMIN_DN=$(openssl x509 -subject -nameopt RFC2253 -noout -in lamassu/elastic_certs/elastic.crt | sed 's/subject=//g')
+    sed -i 's/ADMIN_DN_TO_REPLACE/'$ADMIN_DN'/g' elastic/elasticsearch.yml
+    ```
+    2. Launch Elastic:
+    ```
+    docker-compose up -d elastic
+    ```

-    1. As mentioned earlier, elastic will bootstraped with 3 users.
+    3. As mentioned earlier, elastic will bootstraped with 3 users.
 Elastic uses a special file listing all internal users named `internal_users.yml`.
 This file also containes the hashed credentials of each user as well as the main roles assigned to them.
 Run the following commands to configure the file accordingly

     ```
     ELASTIC_ADMIN_USERNAME=$(awk -F'=' '/^ELASTIC_ADMIN_USERNAME/ { print $2}' .env)